Bezaleel Wells

 Bezaleel Wells (January 28, 1773 – August 14, 1846) was an American politician, judge, surveyor and landowner from Ohio.
 He was known as the founder of Steubenville and Canton.
 He was a member of the Ohio Senate, representing Jefferson County from 1803 to 1804.

 Early life

 Bezaleel Wells was born on January 28, 1773, in St. Thomas Parish near Baltimore, Maryland, to Leah (née Owings) and Alexander Wells.
 His father was a self-taught surveyor.
 His grandfather James Wells emigrated from England.
 At the age of 10, Wells's family moved to Cross Creek in Washington County, Pennsylvania, but Wells remained with an uncle.
 At the age of 13, Wells moved with his parents to Wellsburg, West Virginia (then Charles Town).
-Wellsburg was named after Alexander Wells.
+His father was the namesake of Wellsburg.
 His father bought property in the area, including a tannery, grist mill, fulling mill and distillery.
 Wells studied surveying and graduated from the William and Mary College.
 He then moved to Cross Creek to live with his family.